ros-navigation/navigation2/nav2_smac_planner/README.md

 I assert that you should also consider the environment you operate within when setting this.
 While you should **absolutely not** set this to be any smaller than the actual limits of your vehicle, there are some useful side effects of increasing this value in practical use.
 If you work in an area wider than the turning circle of your robot, you have some options that will ultimately improve the performance of the planner (in terms of CPU and compute time) as well as generate paths that are more "smooth" directly out of the planner -- not requiring any explicit path smoothing.

 By default, `0.4m` is the setting which I think is "reasonable" for the smaller scale industrial grade robots (think Simbe, the small Fetch, or Locus robots) resulting in faster plans and less "wobbly" motions that do not require post-smoothing -- further improving CPU performance.
 I selected `0.4m` as a trade off between practical robots mentioned above and hobbyist users with a tiny-little-turtlebot-3 which might still need to navigate around some smaller cavities.

-### 2D Search and Smoothing

-While the 2D planner has the smoother available (albeit, default parameters are tuned for the Hybrid-A\* planner, so you may need to play with that), my recommendation is not to use it.

-The 2D planner provides a 4-connected or 8-connected neighborhood path.
-This path may have little zig-zags in order to get at another non-90 or non-45 degree heading.
-That is totally fine.
-Your local trajectory planner such as DWB and TEB take these points into account to follow, but you won't see any zig-zag behaviors of your final robot motion after given to a trajectory planner.

-The smoothing is more "pleasing" to human eyes, but you don't want to be owning additional compute when it doesn't largely impact the output.
-However, if you have a more sensitive local trajectory planner like a carrot follower (e.g. pure pursuit), then you will want to smooth out the paths in order to have something more easily followable.

-Take this advise into account.
-Some good numbers to potentially start with would be `cost_scaling_factor: 10.0` and `inflation_radius: 5.5`.

 ### Costmap Resolutions